 You’ll need to request a licence for Cursive.
 Follow the previous link, and in the Choose licence type option select Non-Commercial because you’ll be using Cursive for student work (and otherwise you’d have to pay $99 USD for it!).
 You’ll receive the Licence Certificate by e-mail.

-Once you’ve gotten the licence, go back to the event log pane, click on the activate it link and copy/paste your Licence Certificate.
+Once you’ve gotten the licence, in the main menu go to Help, select Register Cursive..., and copy/paste your Licence Certificate.